oopsmonk/documentation/getting-started/1.5/networks/devnet.md

 # The Devnet

-**The Devnet is similar to the Mainnet, except the tokens are free and it takes less time and computational power to create and send a transaction.
+**The Devnet is similar to the Mainnet, except the tokens are free and it takes less time and computational power to create and send a message.
 This topic lists some practical information for connecting to the Devnet.**

 ## Nodes

 The IOTA Foundation hosts the following nodes that you can use to connect to the Devnet: